dozingcat/VectorCamera/README-libvpx.md

 make
 ```
 This should produce a `libvpx.a` file in the libvpx directory.
-Copy it to app/src/main/cpp/libvpx_prebuilt_libs/x86.
+Copy it to `app/src/main/cpp/libvpx_prebuilt_libs/x86`.
-Then run "make distclean" from the libvpx directory.
+Then run `make distclean` from the libvpx directory.

 (Why do we have to disable mmx and sse?
 The mysteries of life).